 5. Distinctive materials, features, finishes, and construction techniques or examples of craftsmanship that characterize a property will be preserved.

-Staff Finding: As conditioned, the rehabilitation will utilize in kind replacement materials for the siding and windows and provide alterations that meet the simple architecture of the house.
+Staff Finding: Complies with Condition.
+As conditioned, the rehabilitation will utilize in kind replacement materials for the siding and windows and provide alterations that meet the simple architecture of the primary house.